SAUCE, SUGAR WAX AND CRASHING WITH ETHANOL EXTRACTION

 ETHANOL RECOVERY

 I use the EtOH PRO by ExtractCraft for the ethanol recovery phase of larger batches and the Source Turbo for smaller ones.
 I stopped the ethanol recovery when the concentrate was still quite liquid, just before the viscosity would change to oil.
-The concentrated liquid was poured onto a silicone mat (ideally with no logo or writing on working area) with the corners clipped up to make a boat and readied to air-dry.
+The concentrated liquid was poured onto a silicone mat (ideally with no logo or writing on the working area) with the corners clipped up to make a boat and readied to air-dry.

 AIR-DRY